 Restaurants and more

 I barely scratched the surface!
-In addition, the Vakil Bazaar is highly recommended.
+In addition, Vakil Bazaar is highly recommended.
 Because of the time restrictions, we didn’t get to go there.
 But that’s OK.
 We visited a lot of great bazaars in the country.

 When you visit Iran, Shiraz has to be at the top of your list of places to visit.
-There are so many things to do in Shiraz that you will never get to do them all.
+There are so many things to see in Shiraz that you will never get to do them all.